Connections and Elections in Lahore: How Network Centrality Affects Electoral Politics in Pakistan

 political representation of the country.
 The idea was to build a series of networks based on factors that politicians have in common and identify the central-most politicians within these networks.
 We have focused on politicians and electoral outcomes in Lahore, which includes some of the most prominent politicians of Pakistan as well as some of the most visible voting constituencies.

-About Mian Aamir
+About Dr. Aamir

 Leave a Comment